Up-and-coming destinations for weddings in paradise. While Mexico remains a… Read More →

 SEA AND SAND

 LET’S FACE IT, beach combing sugar white sands and getting that perfect tan are bona fide pursuits in these parts.
 But not all beaches are created equal, even in Punta Cana.
-Prepare to gasp as you turn the hill on approach to the public, northern Playa Macao, close to Excellence Punta Cana.
+Prepare to gasp as you turn the hill on approach to the public, northern Playa Macao.
 The initial view of an iridescent blue Atlantic Ocean, velvet sand and towering coconut trees is breathtaking.
 There are no resorts or concrete structures on the beach and that’s what makes it stunning.
 This is the perfect spot for a Dominican lunch of whole fried fish, “tostones” and avocado.

 On the southern tip of Punta Cana, Playa Juanillo shimmers against a phosphorescent blue sea.
 It’s worth a stop for a cocktail or a fresh coconut.
 Playa Blanca’s smaller size and ideal location for wind and water sports make it a popular escape for the day.
 For lunch, try the casual Playa Blanca Restaurant.
 Opt for a bowl of shrimp ceviche, yucca empanadas, or a plate of spicy goat stew with coconut rice, all washed down with the best margarita in town. ■